embecosm/chiphack/tutorials/basic-verilog/source/index.rst

 * Try lighting up more than one LED at once.

-Next stage of the tutorial, we'll get the LED to flash.
+Next stage of the tutorial, we'll get the LED to change depending on which button is pressed.